ISorokos/SafeML/CONTRIBUTING.md

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

 ## Reference
-This Code of Conduct is adapted from the Contributor Covenant, version 1.4, available at <a href = "https://www.contributor-covenant.org/version/1/4/code-of-conduct/">https://www.contributor-covenant.org/version/1/4/code-of-conduct</a>
+This Code of Conduct is adapted from the <a href "https://www.contributor-covenant.org/">Contributor Covenant</a>, version 1.4, available at <a href = "https://www.contributor-covenant.org/version/1/4/code-of-conduct/">https://www.contributor-covenant.org/version/1/4/code-of-conduct</a>